 The Oxbow National Wildlife Refuge is located along the Nashua River in north-central Massachusetts in the towns of Ayer, Devens, Harvard, Lancaster and Shirley.

-Directions to the main entrance in Harvard: From Rt.2, exit 38, take Rt.
+From Rt.2, exit 38, take Rt.
 110 south to Still River Depot Road (about 5 miles).
 At the end of this road, cross the railroad tracks and follow the dirt road as it turns to the right.
-The parking lot and information kiosk will be on your right.
+The parking lot, information kiosk and toilets will be on your right.

 From Rt 190, take Rt 117 east.
 Turn north (left) onto Rt 110.
 Continue as above.

-Directions to the facilities on Hospital Road in Devens: From Rt 2, take exit 37 onto Jackson Road.
-Then turn left onto Givry Road which merges onto Hospital Road on the left.
-The new facilities are around the curve on your left, before the Nashua River bridge.
-The festivities for the naming and opening of the new pavilion will take place on Friday, May 27 at 11:00 a.m.
+Directions to the facilities on Hospital Road in Devens: From Rt 2, take exit 37 north onto Jackson Road.
+Then turn left onto Givry Road which merges into Hospital Road on the left.
+The Bill Ashe facility is around the curve on your left, before the bridge over the Nashua River.